himm26/Generating-Text-with-Neural-Networks/README.md

-# RNN for text Generation
+# RNN for Text Generation
 Recurrent neural networks for text generation.
 This means that in addition to being used for predictive models, RNN can learn the sequences of a problems and then generate entirely plausible sequences for the problem domain.